sdschindler/Data_Analytics/README.md

 # Data_Analytics
-Python and R projects for data analytics
+Python and R and SQL projects for data analytics